allendomingo/StoreInventory/.github/ISSUE_TEMPLATE/devops-feature-request.md

 ---
-name: FE Feature Request
+name: Devops Feature Request
-about: For FE features or enhancements
+about: For Environment/devOps features or enhancements
-title: 'NET-0000: Feature'
+title: "[NET-0000]: Feature"
-labels: enhancement, fe
+labels: enhancement, env
 assignees: ''

 ---

 **DoD**
 - [ ] Checklist of requirements to be completed for this issue to be considered done

-**Design Guide**
-Add files, images, or links for the UI/UX of this feature/enhancement.

 **Additional context**
 Add any other context or screenshots about the feature request here.